Amey-Thakur/OOPM-JAVA-LAB/OOPM Lab/README.md

 ---

 > [!TIP]
-> **Visualization is Key**: Always draw the flow of your object-oriented logic (classes, methods, relationships) on paper before and during code implementation.
-Dry running your logic with small test cases is the most effective way to debug complex inheritance and multithreading scenarios.
+> **Live Implementation**: For a comprehensive visual showcase, visit the [OOPM Lab Portfolio Dashboard](https://amey-thakur.github.io/OOPM-JAVA-LAB/OOPM/).
+For the complete source code and detailed documentation, visit the [OOPM Lab](../OOPM%20Lab/) directory.
+Visualization is key.
+Always draw the state of your objects and class hierarchies on paper before and during code implementation.

 > [!WARNING]
 > **Java Runtime & Naming**: Java is strictly **case-sensitive**.
 Ensure your **filename** matches the **public class name** exactly (including capitalization) to avoid compilation errors.
 Additionally, always initialize your objects before use to prevent the common `NullPointerException` during runtime.